Greenwood, New York, insurrection of 1882

-The Insurrection in Greenwood, New York, which made the front page of The New York Times, took place in February of 1882 when citizens of Greenwood, New York, resisted the seizure and sale of property to pay for bonds that were attained to build the Rochester, Hornellsville, and Pine Creek Railroad.
-After potential buyers were threatened with firearms, and some were seriously injured, New York Governor Alonzo Cornell proclaimed on February 11, 1882 that an insurrection existed in Greenwood.
+The Insurrection in Greenwood, New York took place in February of 1882 when citizens of Greenwood, New York, resisted the seizure and sale of property to pay for bonds that were attained to build the Rochester, Hornellsville, and Pine Creek Railroad.
+After potential buyers were threatened with firearms, and some were seriously injured, New York Governor Alonzo Cornell proclaimed on February 11, 1882, that an insurrection existed in Greenwood.
 Some property was successfully sold in February and March, and the governor lifted the proclamation in June.